saraso-la/robocon/README.md

 # RoboCon

 Some weekly Coding Exercises for Homework to reinforce the work done in the practical sessions.
-Aimed at able students taking part in [Robocon](https://hr-robocon.org/)
+Aimed at able year 6 primary students taking part in [Robocon](https://hr-robocon.org/)

 ## Week 1